What is the difference between a female or a male?

 Now the blog:

-We get these questions often.
-But, before we get to divulging our opinion on the subject, let’s make one thing very clear:
+We get this question often.
+But, before we get to share our opinion on the subject, let’s make one thing very clear:

 Dogs are individuals & Individuality matters!

-There are generalities we can discuss and that will be the main content of this post.
-Please note, this is based in our experience.
-Because, as we said before, dogs are individuals, experiences are bound to vary greatly.
+There are generalities that will be the main content of this post.
+These generalits are based in our experience.
+Our experience is vast, but it is not all-encompassing.
+Because dogs are individuals, experiences are bound to vary greatly.

 Females